Instrument hygiene: Preventing the spread of COVID-19 when performing or teaching

 The International Journal of Environmental Health Research contains an article on microbial contamination of musical wind instruments from Tufts University School of Medicine in America.

-Guidance on the easing of COVID-19 lockdown restrictions in relation to performing
+Guidance on COVID-19 restrictions in relation to performing

-Information on the easing of COVID-19 lockdown restrictions in relation to schools reopening.
+Information on COVID-19 restrictions in relation to schools

-Guidance on the easing of COVID-19 lockdown restrictions in relation to private music teaching
+Guidance on COVID-19 restrictions in relation to private music teaching

 Online learning resources (COVID-19)